 For more information on BMP Assay analysis and procedures, see Moody et al. "Use Biochemical Methane Potential (BMP) Assays for Predicting and Enhancing Anaerobic Digester Performance."
-(2009). https://dr.lib.iastate.edu/server/api/core/bitstreams/fef3b803-c0b4-4a34-ae53-8f7693f3a666/content Inoculum is defined as the population of microorganisms or cells that is introduced in the fermentation medium or
+(2009). https://dr.lib.iastate.edu/server/api/core/bitstreams/fef3b803-c0b4-4a34-ae53-8f7693f3a666/content Inoculum is defined as the population of microorganisms or cells that is introduced in the fermentation medium or shall be used for the quantification.
+Additional sampling and assays may be carried out and will reduce uncertainty and result in a final value that is closer to the mean.

-For projects located in Cordoba, the General Directorate of Technical Development of the Ministry of the Environment provides a list of laboratories56 that carry out environmental sampling, analysis, and/or measurements within the jurisdiction.
+For projects located in Cordoba, the General Directorate of Technical Development of the Ministry of the Environment provides a list of laboratories54 that carry out environmental sampling, analysis, and/or measurements within the jurisdiction.
 However, project developers must confirm that the laboratory selected meets the requirements outlined in this Section.